Eagle System Configuration

 Data Analysis and Visualization Nodes

-The Data Analysis & Visualization (DAV) nodes are each equipped with Dual Intel Xeon Gold Skylake 6154 (3.0 GHz, 18-core) processors and dual NVIDIA Tesla V100 PCIe 16 GB Computational Accelerators.
-These nodes support OpenCL and CUDA programming models.
+The Data Analysis & Visualization (DAV) nodes are each equipped with Dual Intel Xeon Gold Skylake 6150 (2.70 GHz, 18-core) processors and a single NVIDIA Quadro GV100 PCIe 32 GB GPU.
 These nodes support hardware-accelerated remote visualization of data using the FastX remote desktop and visualization software.

 Users may connect to ed.hpc.nrel.gov.
-This will connect to one of the three DAV nodes.
+This will connect to one of the six DAV nodes.
 Users also have the option of connecting directly to an individual DAV node using one of the following:

 To connect to Eagle DAV/FastX from outside the NREL network, use eagle-dav.nrel.gov.

-All nodes and storage are connected using an enhanced 8-dimensional InfiniBand Enhanced Data Rate (EDR - 100 Gb/sec) hypercube topology that provides a bisection bandwidth of 26.4 TB/sec.
+All nodes and storage are connected using an enhanced 9-dimensional InfiniBand Enhanced Data Rate (EDR, 100 Gb/sec) hypercube topology that provides a bisection bandwidth of 26.4 TB/sec.

 The Home File System (HFS) subsystem on Eagle is a robust NFS file system intended to provide highly reliable storage for user home directories and NREL-specific software.
 HFS has a capacity of 182 TB.
 Snapshots (backup copies) of files in the HFS filesystem are available up to 30 days after change/deletion.